Student Leadership

 Student Leadership Inauguration Ceremony

-To recognise and to celebrate Student Leaders who have been successful in their applications, Metropole School hosts two Inauguration Ceremonies at t
+To recognise and to celebrate Student Leaders who have been successful in their applications, Metropole School hosts two Inauguration Ceremonies at the start of every academic year.
+The Inauguration Ceremony is a prestigious event, and parents are invited to attend.

 During this event, students who have a role for the year are welcomed onto the stage to receive a badge from the school Principal.
 To help identify leaders and to raise their profile, students are expected to wear their school badge as part of their school uniform.